qiboteam/qiboml/doc/source/advanced/calibrator.rst

         vqe_circ.add(gates.RX(1, np.pi/4, trainable=True))
         vqe_circ.add(gates.CZ(0,1))

-If we want to check the status of the  calibration, we could be interested in evaluating the readout fidelity and the quality of the single qubit gates, for this reason we need to execute the classification experiment and the `allxy`.
+In order to check the status of the  calibration, we could be interested, for instance, in evaluating the readout fidelity and the quality of the single qubit gates.
+This is achieved in `Qibocal` through the classification experiment and the `allxy` routine.

 .. code::